Ritik0109/Ritik0109/README.md

 ###

-- 🔭 I’m working as a Data Analyst
+- 🔭 I’m working as a Data Engineer
 - 📚 I'm currently learning Cloud & Dataflows
 - ⚡ In my free time I like to reading books.
 I also like travelling and bodybuilding.